Saturday, 3 January 2009

 Already she seriously needed to scratch an itchy spot on her nose.

-She peered into the bag, sizing up its contents.
 The mouth guard would be too difficult and may easily prove unreliable.
 It had lain in the glass case uncovered and certainly touched by human hand — for one, she saw the manager pick it up and put it in the bag.

 The inside of the head guard might be a different matter.
 Benny said Pug wore it on the morning of his death and that it had been incorporated in the exhibition immediately after being taken from the dead man’s locker.